This post may help a beginning hiker get started in the enjoyment of wilderness adventure.

 Calgary is blessed with an inner-city extensive pathway and bikeway system.
 There is information on The City of Calgary Parks website to access an electronic PDF version of the map, and locations to obtain a paper copy.

 The Pathway Map includes spectacular areas like Fish Creek Provincial Park in the south and Nose Hill Park in the north.
-All communities and parks are interconnected to create pathway systems containing hundreds of kilometres/miles of easily accessible walking/hiking opportunity.
+All communities and parks are interconnected to create pathway systems containing hundreds of kilometers/miles of easily accessible walking/hiking opportunity.
 There are excellent guide books for Calgary inner city hiking.
 They are available at a library or for purchase at several book stores.
 Two of the more popular guides are:

 - Calgary's Best Hikes and Walks by Lori Beattie, and